Paulette Jordan: Career

-While in Seattle, she held a variety of leadership roles in community activism and became involved in local city politics, also serving as an Advisor to the President of the University.
+While in Seattle, she held a variety of leadership roles in community activism and became involved in local city politics, also serving as an Advisor to the President of the university.

 After returning to the reservation, Jordan ran for and was elected to the Tribal Council.
 From this position, she became the co-chair of gaming for the Affiliated Tribes of Northwest Indians (ATNI), an organization founded in 1953 so that tribes could act in concert on mutual interests.
 In 1969, ATNI passed a resolution honoring Jordan's great-grandmother Lucy Covington for her work opposing termination of the Colville Tribe.
 Jordan's engagement as a Native leader extends beyond the region to include national organizations.
 She is a Senior Executive Board representative, Finance Chair and Energy Initiative Chair for the National Indian Gaming Association, serving her third consecutive term.

 Idaho House of Representatives

 When legislator Tom Trail of Moscow decided to seek a seat on the Latah County Commission after redistricting in 2012, Jordan became a candidate for the legislature.
 In the general election, she was defeated by Republican Cindy Agidius, of Moscow, with a margin of under 1%.
 In 2014 she ran again for the same seat and defeated Agidius in the general election.
 She ran for reelection in 2016 and defeated Carl Berglund, of Kendrick.

-Jordan served on the Business Committee, the Energy, Environment and Technology Committee, and State Affairs Committee from 2015-2018.
+Jordan served on the Business Committee, the Energy, Environment and Technology Committee, and State Affairs Committee from 2015 to 2018.
 In addition, Jordan was selected to serve on Legislative Council, which oversees management of the Capitol and permanent staff.